speeduino/Ardu-Stim/README.md

 <div align="center"><img src="https://github.com/speeduino/Ardu-Stim/raw/master/docs/upload-firmware.png" alt="Ardu-Stim Wiring" width="80%" /></div>

 **Note:** This only needs to be performed with a new Arduino Nano or if upgrading from an earlier version.
+The automated uploading of firmware is ONLY available for Arduino Nano boards.
+If using another board you will need to manually compile and upload the firmware (Not the GUI)

 ## Firmware Build

-The firmwaresource code can be built in either PlatformIO or the Arduino IDE and does not have any dependencies on 3rd party libraries that were used in the original version of Ardustim (Eg SerialUI)
+Optionally, the firmware source code can be built in either PlatformIO or the Arduino IDE and does not have any dependencies on 3rd party libraries that were used in the original version of Ardustim (Eg SerialUI)

-Simply open the `ardustim` sub-folder in PlatformIO or the Arduino IDE and it should compile up.
+Simply open the `ardustim` sub-folder in PlatformIO or the Arduino IDE and it should compile without issue.

 Intended hardware platform is the Arduino Nano or Uno.